Charity shops in Nelson

 What happens if we decline the offer?

-The item is returned to your Nelson shop free of charge by tracked, insured post.
+The item is returned to your Nelson shop free of charge by tracked, signed-for post.
 There is no cost for declining and no pressure to accept.

 When is the charity paid, and how?